 However, I hate the fact that many French decision-makers are seeing America as a blueprint for success.

-I’m not even getting into the unique and very questionable American healthcare system, for-profit prisons, gun violence or student debt—topics that are often debated in the U.S. but to which the rest of the world pay little attention to.
+I’m not even getting into the unique and very questionable American healthcare system, for-profit prisons, gun violence or student debt—topics that are often debated in the U.S. but to which the rest of the world pays little attention.

 So whenever I hear French companies stating they want to go for “U.S.-style management” or that the government is considering adopting some U.S. standard, I always want to scream, “Really?
 Are you positive it’s working for everyone over there?”